WinFPT and FPT Version 3.7-m

 compiling all of the declarations in all module sub-programs and interface blocks in a module before compiling

-compilers are less tolerant of interlocking declarations and therefore a successful analysis by WinFPT does
+compilers are less tolerant of interlocking declarations and therefore a successful analysis by fpt or WinFPT does

 not always guarantee that the code will compile in these situations.